I‘m married to a man who’s practically the opposite of me.

 They help you to see and think about and understand things you wouldn’t otherwise see or think about or understand.
 Not because you’re being stubborn and don’t want to, but because they’re the type of things that genuinely wouldn’t cross your mind.

 Years ago my husband began encouraging a practice that, at first, I resisted.
 I’m a messy person who forms (often ridiculous) sentimental bonds with inanimate objects, and he’s a pragmatic neat freak.
 But when he appealed to my senses of reason and stewardship, I had no choice but to see its wisdom:

 There’s no formal definition for the practice of loss, it just means when you add something new, you subtract something old.
 It’s that simple.

 For some things, this goes without saying:

 Accept a new job?
 You have to quit your old.

 A college student with a full schedule adds a new math class?
 He’ll have to drop something to compensate (and stay sane).

 Buy a new car?
 You trade in or sell the old.

 But those things aren’t really what I’m referring to; for me, it mostly manifests itself in my closet or kitchen.

 I get attached to clothes that I bought in a memorable place or that remind me of a special date.
-Never you mind that I will never wear that tee shirt or pair of pants three sizes smaller, THEY MEAN SOMETHING.
+Never you mind that I will never wear that t-shirt or pair of pants three sizes smaller, they mean something.